 WEL bit.
 The Write Enable Latch (WEL) bit, a volatile bit, indicates whether the device is set to internal write enable latch.
 When WEL bit sets to 1, which means the internal write enable latch is set, the device can accept program/ erase/write status register instruction.
 When WEL bit sets to 0, which means no internal write enable latch; the device will not accept program/erase/write status register instruction.
 The program/erase command will be ignored if it is applied to a protected memory area.
-To ensure both WIP bit & WEL bit are both set to 0 and available for next program/ erase/operations, WIP bit needs to be confirm to be 0 before polling WEL bit.
+To ensure both WIP bit & WEL bit are both set to 0 and available for next program/erase/operations, WIP bit needs to be confirm to be 0 before polling WEL bit.
 After WIP bit confirmed, WEL bit needs to be confirm to be 0.

 BP3, BP2, BP1, BP0 bits.
-The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in Table 2.
-Protected Area Sizes) of the device to against the program/erase instruction without hardware protection mode being set.
+The Block Protect (BP3, BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area (as defined in Table 2) of the device to against the program/erase instruction without hardware protection mode being set.
 To write the Block Protect (BP3, BP2, BP1, BP0) bits requires the Write Status Register (WRSR) instruction to be executed.
 Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase 32KB (BE32K), Block Erase (BE) and Chip Erase (CE) instructions (only if Block Protect bits (BP3:BP0) set to 0, the CE instruction can be executed).
 The BP3, BP2, BP1, BP0 bits are "0" as default.
-Which is unprotected.
+Which is un-protected.

 QE bit.
-The Quad Enable (QE) bit, non-volatile bit, while it is "0" (factory default), it performs non-Quad and WP#, RESET# are enable.
-While QE is "1", it performs Quad I/O mode and WP#, RESET# are disabled.
-In the other word, if the system goes into four I/O mode (QE=1), the feature of HPM and RESET# will be disabled.
+The Quad Enable (QE) bit, non-volatile bit, while it is "0" (factory default), it performs non-Quad and WP#, RESET# are enabled.
+While QE is "1", it performs Quad I/O mode and WP#, RESET# (of the RESET#/SIO3 of 8-pin package) are disabled.
+In the other word, if the system goes into four I/O mode (QE=1), the feature of HPM and RESET (in the 8-pin package of RESET#/SIO3) will be disabled.